sailpoint-oss/developer.sailpoint.com/docs/extensibility/transforms/index.md

 :::caution

-When uploading a transform to IdentityNow it cannot exceed 400KB.
+When uploading a transform to Identity Security Cloud it cannot exceed 400KB.

 :::